Mega Channel

 MEGA Channel, also known as MEGA TV or just MEGA, is a television network in Greece, that broadcasts a mix of foreign and Greek programming.
 It is the first and the oldest private television network in Greece.

 History

 Mega Channel (1989–2018)

-Mega is the first private television station to launch in Greece on 20 November 1989 and was the trade name of Teletypos S.A. (Τηλέτυπος A.E.)
+Mega is the first private television station to launch in Greece on the 20th of November in 1989 and was the trade name of Teletypos S.A. (Τηλέτυπος A.E.)

 The channel regularly achieved the top ratings spot in Greece through its varied programming including comedies, dramas, news, current affairs and entertainment shows.
 Examples include the popular Greek comedies Sto Para Pente, Savatogenimmenes and Maria, i Aschimi.

 The channel was also granted the rights to Victoria Hislop's novel The Island.
 This became a 26 episode drama series called To Nisi.
 The show was the most expensive show in Greek television history with a budget of €4 million.

 Financial problems and subsequent closure

 Since 2012, the parent company had been experiencing financial issues due to poor borrowing practises.
 In 2016, the channels debts were reported to be approximately €116 million.
 At the same time, reports of staff being unpaid began to emerge.

 In 2016, it was reported that the company was restructuring loans in order to continue operations.
 This was despite the fact the company didn't proceed with a share capital increase of 15 million euros that was agreed in exchange for the banks agreeing to extend their return to 2021.

 The staff of Mega Channel continued to keep the channel on air despite not being paid and being ignored by the parent company.
 The decision was taken to cease all news and live programming and instead focus on rebroadcasting content from their extensive program library without commercial breaks.

 Mega continued broadcasting until it was removed from the platforms.
-The channel was removed by Digea (the company responsible for digital over-the-air broadcasting in Greece) at 02:08:36 on the morning of 28th October 2018.
+The channel was removed by Digea (the company responsible for digital over-the-air broadcasting in Greece) at 02:08:36 on the morning of 28 October 2018.
 The channel was then also removed from pay-TV platforms on 20 November 2018.
 The channel did continue to broadcast via online streaming from its webpage.

 Sale of assets

 On 1 November 2019, the Mega Channel branding, logo and vast program library were put up for auction.

-The winning bid of €33,999,999 belonged to Alter Ego Mass Media Co.
-S.A.
+The winning bid of €33,999,999 belonged to Alter Ego Media S.A.

-Mega Channel (2020–present)
+Mega Channel (2019–present)

 Following the auction, plans were put in place to re-launch Mega.